Leo Romero

 Leo Romero (born November 28, 1986) is a professional skateboarder whose early skateboarding influences included Heath Kirchart, Jamie Thomas and Andrew Reynolds.

 Early life

 Romero was born in Fontana, California, United States and is the son of Mexican immigrant parents.
 Romero first started skating around 1997 with his friendship crew "The Death Junkies".
-Romero revealed in a 2009 interview that he "was ditching school and skating with" friends during his adolescence, while in a 2010 interview he explained that when he was growing up he knew what he wanted and did not let other people bother him.
+Romero revealed in a 2009 interview that he "was ditching school and skating with friends" during his adolescence, while in a 2010 interview he explained that when he was growing up he knew what he wanted and did not let other people bother him.
+Leo has four siblings.
+Nicolas, Dario, Ish, and Selena (RIP).